Locally finite solvable Lie algebras of derivations: Introduction

+Recall that a derivation $\p\in \Der(\cO(X))$ is said to be \emph{locally nilpotent} if every regular function $f\in\cO(X)$ is annihilated by an iterate $\p^{(n)}$, where $n=n(f)$.
+Every locally nilpotent derivation is locally finite.
+If $\fh$ as in Theorem \ref{main-thm} is generated by locally nilpotent derivations, then it consists of locally nilpotent derivations.
+Any finitely generated subalgebra $\fh'$ of $\fh$ coincides with the Lie algebra of a unipotent algebraic subgroup of $\Aut(X)$.
+Consequently, $\fh'$ is locally finite, and $\fh$ is weakly locally finite, see Theorem \ref{thm:unip}.

+Let us review some known related results.
+A finitely generated Lie subalgebra of $\Lie(\Aut(\AA^2))$ \underline{consisting of} locally nilpotent derivations is triangulable, see \cite[Theorem~3.11]{PS17}.
+Consequently, it is weakly locally finite.

+Our Theorem \ref{main-thm} implies the triangulability of a solvable Lie subalgebra $\fh$ of $\Lie(\Aut(\AA^2))$ consisting of locally finite derivations, thereby answering, in this particular setting, a question posed to the author by Andriy Regeta.

+More generally, in the recent article \cite{CDR26}, it is established that, for any quasi-affine variety $Y$ defined over an arbitrary field, any solvable Lie subalgebra of $\Lie(\Aut(Y))$ \underline{consisting of} locally finite derivations is weakly locally finite (see \cite[Corollary~4]{CDR26}).

+Another special case where triangulability holds is the following; see \cite{Sku21} (cf. also \cite[Theorem~D]{KZ24}).
+Let $\fh$ be a Lie subalgebra of $\Lie(\Aut(\AA^n))$ \underline{consisting of} locally nilpotent derivations.
+Suppose that the intersection of their kernels consists only of constants.
+Then $\fh$ is triangulable, and consequently solvable and weakly locally finite.
+If, moreover, $\fh$ is maximal among Lie subalgebras consisting of locally nilpotent derivations, then $\fh$ coincides, in a suitable coordinate system on $\AA^n$, with the Lie algebra of triangular locally nilpotent derivations; see \cite[Theorem~1]{Sku21}.
+If the aforementioned condition regarding the kernels is not satisfied, then the triangulability may also fail to hold, as is the case in the example due to Bass \cite{Bas84}; see Remark \ref{rem:Bass}.
+The solvability of a Lie subalgebra $\fh\subset\Lie(\Aut(X))$ \underline{consisting of} locally nilpotent derivations is established in \cite[Corollary~3.4]{Per23} for any affine variety $X$.

-generated by locally finite derivations $\p_1,\ldots,\p_k$ is locally finite and triangulable, provided $\fh$ contains a locally finite derivation $\p$ that is not locally nilpotent. \ethm We believe that an analogue of this theorem, with a similar proof, also remains valid for normal affine toric surfaces and more general affine toric varieties.
-On the other hand, we do not know the answer to Question \ref{ques-1} in the case where $X=\AA^2$ and all locally finite derivations in $\fh$ are locally nilpotent.
+We believe that an analogue of Theorem \ref{main-thm}, with a similar proof, also remains valid for normal affine toric surfaces.
+As Bass' example shows, the triangulability assertion in Theorem \ref{main-thm} is not valid, in general, for solvable locally finite Lie subalgebras of $\Lie(\Aut(\AA^n))$ in higher dimensions, see Remark \ref{rem:Bass}.

-The content of the paper is as follows.
-In Section \ref{sec-2} we consider Question \ref{ques-1} for general affine varieties, and we perform several successive reductions.
-In particular, we prove Proposition \ref{prop:1.3}.
-In Section \ref{sec-3} we turn to the case of the affine plane.
-After recalling necessary preliminaries on the structure of $\Lie(\Aut(\AA^2))$ as a bigraded Lie algebra, we prove Theorem \ref{main-thm}.
-In Lemma \ref{lem:triangle} we treat the case, where $\fh$ is of rank $2$, and in Proposition \ref{prop:rank-1} the case, where $\fh$ is of rank $1$.
-Besides, we show that every solvable subalgebra $\fh\subset\Lie(\Aut(\AA^2))$ as in Question \ref{ques-1} is triangulable, see Lemma \ref{lem:crit-triangle}.
-The latter does not hold, in general, for solvable locally finite Lie subalgebras of $\Lie(\Aut(\AA^n))$ if $n\ge 3$, see Remark \ref{rem:Bass}.2.
-Answering a question proposed by A.~ Regeta\footnote{An oral communication.}, we show that a solvable subalgebra $\fh\subset\Lie(\Aut(\AA^2))$ consisting of locally finite derivations is filtered by a sequence of locally finite Lie subalgebras and is triangulable, see Corollary \ref{cor:Reg}.